HegrJan/BlindGD77/docs/readme.txt

 Review Prompt (all prompt),
 edit start, and
 edit end.

 In volume and rate modes, the name of the voice is spoken as part of the prompt name.

-In the Record prompt mode, ptt will not transmit, it will only encode a voice prompt.
-SK1 will repeat the recorded prompt.
-This makes it easier to record voice prompts since you do not need to hold down two keys like on the GD77.
-Long hold SK2 will copy the current prompt to the next available slot (not associated with any text).
+In the Record prompt mode:
+* ptt will not transmit, it will only encode a voice prompt.
+(This makes it easier to record voice prompts since you do not need to hold down two keys like on the GD77.)
+* SK1 will repeat the recorded prompt.
+* SK2 will autotrim the recorded prompt.
+* Long hold SK2 will copy the current prompt to the next available slot (not associated with any text).

+In Review mode:
-In Review mode, SK1 and SK2 will move through the custom prompts and play them.
-Long hold SK2 will copy the current prompt back to the edit buffer.
+* SK1 and SK2 will move through the custom prompts and play them.
+* Long hold SK2 will copy the current prompt back to the edit buffer.

-In edit start and edit end modes, SK1/SK2 will adjust either the start or the end (as appropriate) and long hold SK1 will repeat the edited prompt.
-Long hold SK2 will undo the edit of the start or end and return it to its original value.
+In edit start and edit end modes:
+* SK1/SK2 will adjust either the start or the end of the recorded prompt (according to whether you are in Edit Start or Edit End mode.)
+* long hold SK1 will repeat the edited prompt.
+* Long hold SK2 will undo the edit of the start or end and return it to its original value.

 Note there is more room in this menu for other options since only 8 knob positions are taken.
 7.2.
 Since DMRID announcement used to be in the main Options menu, I replaced that with DTMF volume since DMRID announcement is now in the voice menu.
 7.3.
 Previously you could use the virtual keypad command *##1 through *##32 to save a custom voice prompt, now you can also use the string *##* or *##*text to save a custom voice prompt to the next available slot, or associate it with text.